dinuta/jinja2docker/README.md

 Path: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

+## Embedded custom render

+If you want to use the custom embedded render you must override the entrypoint with ```/scripts/entities/render.py```.
+It supports:
+-  yaml
+-  json

 ## Write your own custom render
-There is an embedded custom render, but if you want to write your own:
+If you want to write your own custom jinja2 render:

 -  Override the ```render.py``` file (you must use this file name) in **/scripts/entities/render.py** in order to execute your own logic.
 -  Verify the Dockerfile and add the needed python packages (requirements.txt).